 Kathy Dornian is a nationally respected pedagogue, collaborative artist, adjudicator, examiner and teacher, and she has been on the faculty at the Mount Royal Conservatory since 1985.
-Other notable professional activities have included artistic collaboration with the internationally recognized Morningside Music Bridge Program and coordinator of the Academy of Music for gifted musicians.
-Known as a kind, inspiring, and imaginative educator who fosters keenness and curiosity in her students, she is certainly one of Calgary's most sought after teachers.
+She has collaborated with the internationally recognized Morningside Music Bridge Program and coordinator of the Academy of Music for gifted musicians.
 Her students are frequent award winners in festivals and competitions, as well as excelling in their RCM examinations.
-They have been accepted into programs, such as Morningside Music Bridge and at post-secondary institutions.
+Her students have been accepted into programs, such as Morningside Music Bridge and at post-secondary institutions.

-Lynn Stodola is an active soloist, chamber musician and collaborative pianist, having performed throughout Canada, the United States and Europe.
-Her guidance as a teacher and mentor has helped many young artists achieve successful musical careers in the U.S., Canada and abroad.
-In 2009 she was the recipient of the first Hugheen Ferguson Distinguished Teacher Award presented by the Canadian Federation of Music Teachers’ Association, and in 2018 was named NSRMTA Teacher of the Year.
-Recently retired after a distinguished career as Professor of Piano at the Fountain School of Performing Arts, Ms. Stodola now devotes her time to teaching young gifted pianists, many of whom have won numerous awards locally and nationally at the Kiwanis Music Festival, the Canadian Music Competition and the CFMTA National Final Competitions.
-Ms. Stodola holds degrees from the American Conservatory of Music (B.Mus.) and The Juilliard School (M.Mus, post-graduate Professional Studies).
+Lynn Stodola is an active soloist, chamber musician, and collaborative pianist, having performed all over the world.
+In 2009, she was the recipient of the first Hugheen Ferguson Distinguished Teacher Award presented by the Canadian Federation of Music Teachers’ Association, and, in 2018, was named NSRMTA Teacher of the Year.
+Recently retired after a distinguished career as Professor of Piano at the Fountain School of Performing Arts, Lynn now devotes her time to teaching young, gifted pianists, many of whom have won numerous awards at local and national festivals.
+She holds a B.Mus. from the American Conservatory of Music, and an M.Mus. (post-graduate Professional Studies) from The Juilliard School.

-Rebecca Cheng began piano lessons in Hong Kong at age six and accomplished her LRSM in Piano Performance (Licentiate Diploma from Royal School of Music from London) at sixteen.
+Rebecca Cheng began piano lessons in Hong Kong at age six and accomplished her LRSM in Piano Performance (Licentiate Diploma from The Royal School of Music, London) at sixteen.
 She completed her education in Canada with a Bachelor of Science in Chemistry and Mathematics and accomplished the ARCT in Piano Teaching from The Royal Conservatory of Music in Toronto.
-Rebecca began teaching privately and group classes 37 years ago.
+Rebecca began teaching both private and group classes 37 years ago.
 She adjudicated various local festivals and is an Examiner for the Yamaha Piano Graded Examinations.
 Presently, she is the Music Director for Tom Lee Music Academy in Vancouver, helping to promote Music Education in the Community.
-Various students from Rebecca have won the Gold medals from The Royal Conservatory Examination in Canada and performed both nationally and internationally with the Yamaha Junior Original Concert.
+Various students from Rebecca have won the Gold Medals from The Royal Conservatory and performed both nationally and internationally with the Yamaha Junior Original Concert.